alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 Video demo for STM32F4-dicovery board and TouchGFX: https://youtu.be/XDCQvu0LirY

 `NEW` port for the [Raspberry PI Pico](https://github.com/alejoseb/Modbus-PI-Pico-FreeRTOS).
+`NEW` DMA suppport for TX and RX USART Modbus RTU for higher baud rates.

 ## Translations supported by the community:
 Traditional Chinese: [繁體中文](TraditionalChineseREADME.md)

 ## Characteristics:
-- Directly portable to any STM32 MCU supported by ST Cube HAL.
+- Portable to any STM32 MCU supported by ST Cube HAL.
-- Portable to other Microcontrollers, like the [Raspberry PI Pico](https://github.com/alejoseb/Modbus-PI-Pico-FreeRTOS), requiring little effort.
+- Portable to other Microcontrollers, like the [Raspberry PI Pico](https://github.com/alejoseb/Modbus-PI-Pico-FreeRTOS), requiring little engineering effort.
 - Multithread-safe implementation based on FreeRTOS.
 - Multiple instances of Modbus (Master and/or Slave) can run concurrently in the same MCU, only limited by the number of available UART/USART of the MCU.
 - RS232 and RS485 compatible.
+- USART DMA support for high baudrates with idle-line detection.
 - USB-CDC RTU master and Slave support for F103 Bluepill board.
 - TCP master and slave support with examples for F429 and H743 MCUs

 ## File structure